Screw-worm fly is a notifiable disease

 The optimum temperature range for fly activity is 20-30ºC.
 They do not survive temperatures below freezing.
 In optimal temperatures and humidity the cycle can be completed in less than 20 days.

 |How the disease spreads|

 Screw-worm fly could arrive in Australia as an adult fly via a storm front from countries to the north or on a boat or plane.
-It is also possible for maggots to enter Australia in an existing wound on an animal.
+It is also possible for maggots to enter Australia in an existing wound on an animal or human.
 Constant surveillance is essential.

 The mean distance that flies can travel is 11km and the furthest distance is 100km with assistance from the wind.
 Survival of flies at the destination will depend on the presence of animals that they can infest.